springload/frontend-starter-kit/docs/job-descriptions.md

 - Maintain websites and test changes across a range of browsers and devices.
 Be familiar with unit and integration tests and use them where applicable.
 - Contribute to project documentation and code reuse.
 - Set-up, deploy, and test using command line tools.
+- Experience with browser development tools (such as Chrome or Firefox DevTools).

 Evolving our practices.